Douglas J. Cuomo: Biography

-In 2008 Cuomo composed Arjuna’s Dilemma, a 70-minute opera-oratorio incorporating an Indian vocalist, a classically trained tenor, a four-member female chorus, a tabla player, an improvising tenor saxophonist, and a ten-piece chamber ensemble.
+In 2008 Cuomo composed Arjuna’s Dilemma, an 80-minute opera-oratorio incorporating an Indian vocalist, a classically trained tenor, a four-member female chorus, a tabla player, an improvising tenor saxophonist, and a ten-piece chamber ensemble.
 Arjuna’s Dilemma has been produced by the Music-Theatre Group, and was performed at BAM's Next Wave Festival.
 The New York Times described Arjuna's Dilemma as "an opera with an appealing and unabashedly eclectic score."
 A recording of Arjuna’s Dilemma, performed by artists including Indian singer Amit Chatterjee, members of Anonymous 4 and the Philip Glass Ensemble, tenor Tony Boutté, Badal Roy, Ethel, pianist Kathleen Supové, and bassist Robert Black of the Bang on a Can All Stars, was released on Innova Recordings.

 In addition to Arjuna’s Dilemma, his concert works include a Kyrie for And on Earth, Peace (2007) commissioned by the vocal ensemble Chanticleer, premiered by the group at the Temple of Dendur at the Metropolitan Museum of Art, and recorded on Warner Music; and Fortune for The Young People's Chorus under the direction of Francisco Nunez.
 Cuomo composed Only Breath for cello and electronics, commissioned by Maya Beiser for an evening-length program titled Provenance, performed at the Arts & Ideas Festival, the Ravinia Festival, and Carnegie Hall.
 Other works include A Winter's Journey, a setting of Wilhelm Müller's text for Schubert's Winterreise song cycle, scored for mezzo-soprano, trumpet, cello, and electronics.
 In 2010, his work, Black Diamond Express Train to Hell, a double concerto for sampler, cellist Maya Beiser, and orchestra premiered at Carnegie Hall's Zankel Hall with the American Composers Orchestra.

 In 2013, Cuomo's opera, Doubt, based on the John Patrick Shanley play and movie, was premiered at Minnesota Opera.
 The libretto was written by Mr. Shanley and the cast included Denyce Graves, Christine Brewer, Matthew Worth, and Adriana Zabala.
 Associated Press called the opera "a success," citing the "gripping" theater experience and the "clearly talented" Cuomo's "ear for subtle dissonance" and "inventive orchestrations."

 The Pittsburgh Opera mounted the world premiere of his monodrama for tenor, Savage Winter (originally titled Ashes and Snow), in 2018, with Eric Ferring as the protagonist and Jonathan Moore directing.